SoumyaLekkala77/weatherapp/README.md

 Used to install docker and orchestrate the weatherapp deployment using docker.
 ### Docker:
 [docker](https://www.docker.com/)
 ### Cloud: Any public cloud infrastructure provider : Tested on AWS EC2
 [AWS](https://aws.amazon.com/free/)
+.You can access the running App using: "http://13.59.15.159:8000/".
+Provided my public IP of the EC2 instance is still the same.
 ## How to run the app

 * To run the app in local: